Draft Environmental Impact Statement (DEIS)

 Comment Period

-There are several ways to provide comments during the formal comment period.
-Please note that all comments are considered equally, regardless of the comment channel.
+The formal comment period For the Mid-States Corridor Tier 1 Draft Environmental Impact Statement has closed.
+There were several ways to provide comments during the formal comment period.
+All comments are considered equally, regardless of comment channel.
 Responses to comments are included in the Final Environmental Impact Statement (FEIS).

 Draft Environmental Impact Statement (DEIS)